top of page

 When you click on the gear button, the configuration panel will appear:

-HiHat
+5. HiHat

 Things become a bit more complex when configuring the hi-hat.
-In addition to having two notes associated with the bow and edge, the MidiPad must also produce different sounds based on the pedal position.
+In addition to having two sounds associated with the bow and edge, the MidiPad must also produce different sounds based on the pedal position.

 • when pedal is extra tight: